lusitania/keep-it-simple/online-sync/README.md

  - (Non-system) Two ports are already SSH forwarded between Source and Sink.

 ## Case: Init DataChannel
-Participating actors: SourceController
+Participating actors: SinkOp

 Flow of events:

- 1. The entry condition initiates the start of the DataClient
+ 1. The SinkOp starts the DataClient
  1. DataClient connects to the DataService
  1. DataClient issues a registration request to the SourceController
  1. The SourceController sends RegistrationRequest command to the SourceControlService